-#Float (2022) Movie Review - The Worst Horror Movie Ever?
+Float (2022) Review – The Worst Horror Movie I Have Ever Watched

-#Float follows a group of twenty somethings heading out on vacation.
+#Float follows a group of twenty-somethings heading out on vacation.
 Each year they float along a river, drinking too much and being passive aggressive to each other.
-This year is a little different, one of their friends, apparently, had “mental trouble” and used “drugs to self medicate”.
+This year is a little different; one of their friends apparently had “mental trouble” and used “drugs to self-medicate”.
 Their words not mine.
 And decided that the rest of his life would be better spent as a pile of ash.
-Wanting to celebrate his, err, legacy and to have a good time.
-The group decide to go ahead with the trip anyways.
-But the river has other things in mind for them this year.

 #Float has a few hints, early on, that it’s probably going to suck pretty damn hard.
 In fact, it’s quite tough to pick out one specific thing to point and laugh at as there are just too many options.
 I was initially tempted to say that the first whiff of shite came with the scene featuring the friends dancing with the urn in the back of the RV on the way to the river.
 That feels a bit too easy, though.

-I was also tempted to say that it was the terrible audio dub which gives the whole thing a 60’s Hong Kong, Kung Fu flick, vibe.
+I was also tempted to say that it was the terrible audio dub which gives the whole thing a 60s Hong Kong, Kung Fu flick, vibe.
 But, alas, those things are nowhere near as bad as the remedial script.

 This script is absolutely vile!
 In fact, it might be the worst I have ever had the misfortune of witnessing in a horror movie.
 There are so many examples of screenplay sacrilege but allow me to point out a few early examples just to set the mood.